junxit/us-congress-bills-116/metadata.md

 - 2019-04-10 — Introduced in House
 - 2019-04-10 — Introduced in House
 - 2019-04-10 — Referred to the House Committee on Veterans' Affairs.
+- 2019-04-29 — Referred to the Subcommittee on Economic Opportunity.
+- 2019-05-01 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2019-05-01 — Subcommittee Consideration and Mark-up Session Held.
+- 2019-06-18 — Placed on the Union Calendar, Calendar No. 87.
+- 2019-06-18 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+116-118.
+- 2019-06-18 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+116-118.